Skip to content

 Indonesian Street Food: 5 Places to Eat & Top Restaurants in Jakarta

-Chow down on Indonesian street food specialties, or find an elegant view at one of the best rooftop restaurants in Jakarta.
-Home to more than 300 ethnic groups, this capital city’s menu selection is as diverse as its population.
-Jakarta street cooks in Jalan Jaksa deliver tradition, and upscale chefs in Kemang never shortchange your five-star experience.
+All in all, Jakarta street cooks in the likes of Jalan Jaksa deliver tradition, and upscale chefs in Kemang never shortchange your five-star experience.
 Hot and spicy, sweet and salty, food in Jakarta is rich in flavor and drenched in tradition.

 AGODA EXTRA: Jakartans love to eat, and that’s why street food vendors are open around the clock.
 The favorite way to eat, however, is family-style.
 In traditional homes and even in restaurants in Jakarta, everyone shares different dishes placed around the table, and the meal is normally started by the oldest member of the family or male head of household.